May 31, 2022

 Most importantly, the timing is right for this heightened interest.
 Declining costs for solar power, energy storage batteries and other elements improve the value proposition for nanogrids.

-Benefits and solutions
+Benefits and Solutions

 As a contractor, it’s important to understand who can benefit the most from nanogrids.
 For example, a nanogrid is a good solution for homes and businesses with solar arrays, those interested in electrification or off-grid living, and those living in remote areas.
 Nanogrids are also useful in areas where backup power or power quality is unreliable in a natural disaster.